aschei/aschei.github.io/source/_posts/2013-12-16-howto-disable-daemons-permanently.markdown

 comments: true
 categories:
 ---
 Ubuntu uses the [upstart](http://upstart.ubuntu.com/) system to start several services.
-Every service controled via upstart has a .conf file in the directory /etc/init, so you can list the available services using
+Every service controlled via upstart has a .conf file in the directory /etc/init, so you can list the available services using
 <code>
 ls -l /etc/init/\*.conf
 </code>